 Transformations may perform any combination of operations, including resizing, adding layers, applying effects, changing formats, optimizing file size, adjusting quality, and more.

 Your account's monthly pricing plan is in part dependent on the total number of transformations performed during a 30-day cycle.
 Transformation counts are impacted by each processing of an asset.
 The majority of these occur when Cloudinary generates a new 'derived' asset from an original asset, based on a transformation URL (regardless of the complexity of the transformation).
 Most image transformations are counted as a single transformation.
 Video transformation counts depend on the length and definition level.
 Additionally, some processing-heavy transformation and asset analysis operations have special counting rules.

 Learn more: How are transformations counted?

 A transformation parameter that causes the specified image to be applied/embedded as a layer under (behind) the specified base asset.
 Underlays can be useful when the base asset has transparent elements.

 Learn more: Underlays

 See also: Overlay

 A set of asset upload options you can define and reference instead of specifying those options in each upload call.
-You can define and manage your upload presets programmatically or in the Upload settings page of the Cloudinary console.
+You can define and manage your upload presets programmatically or in the Upload page of the Cloudinary Console Settings.